 His battalion were involved in heavy fighting during the first battle of Ypres and it was there that he was killed in action.

-Neil was initially educated at Horris Hill.
-He then attended Charterhouse, one of his fellow pupils was Robert Graves.
+Neil was initially educated at Horris Hill and then attended Charterhouse, one of his fellow pupils was Robert Graves.

 He left Charterhouse for Hertford College Oxford, where he applied for a commission in the Black Watch Special Reserve of Officers on 7 June 1914.
 When war was declared he had just completed his second year at university.